 Description: S2 defines the escape code character.
-The

-default character is the plus (+) sign
+The default character is the plus (+) sign

-(43 decimal), but may be set for any ASCII character.
-Setting an S2 value greater than 127 results in no escape character, and therefore no means of entering Command mode from Online mode without breaking the on-line connection.
+(Decimal 43), but may be set for any ASCII character.
+Setting an S2 value greater than 127 results in no escape character, and therefore no means of entering Command mode from On-line mode without breaking the on-line connection.